aurelia/aurelia.github.io-old/_harp/get-started.md

 * `moduleId`: This is a path relative to the current view-model which specifies the view/view-model pair you want to render for this route.
 * `title`: You can optionally provide a title to be used in generating the document's title.
 * `nav`: If this route should be included in the _navigation model_ because you want to generate a UI with it, set this to true (or a number indicating order).

+> **Note:** Did you notice how we used ES6 imports to load both bootstrap's JavaScript and CSS?

 ### app.html